KjellConnelly/react-native-musicplayercontroller/README.md

 3. ~~Write Web Version~~ Initial Complete
 4. ~~Hope someone writes the Android version~~ No one did
 5. ~~Possibly write the Android version~~ Initial Complete
-6. Fix bugs & increase functionality for all platforms as needed
+6. ~~Fix bugs & increase functionality for all platforms as needed~~ version 1.0 released
+7. Will update as needed, but works perfectly for the cross platform app I am currently working on.

 ## License